-Sweet Potato Breakfast Hash with Bacon, Feta and Avocado
+Sweet Potato Breakfast Hash with Bacon

-What’s now as much a staple in my home as the classic bacon and eggs, this Sweet Potato Breakfast Hash was inspired by a delicious side dish I had at local eatery Be Well Bakery & Café one day for lunch with a friend.
+What’s now as much a staple in my home as the classic bacon and eggs, this Sweet Potato and egg Breakfast Hash was inspired by a delicious side dish I had at local eatery Be Well Bakery & Café one day for lunch with a friend.
 I’d had sweet potato hashes/sides before, but this hash was different.
 It was so full of flavor I just had to try and recreate it at home.

 The original dish was a super flavorful side, but I wanted to transform my hash into something more hearty that felt like a real meal.
 I added in bacon, avocado, scallion, garlic and feta cheese for substance and a boost in flavor.